stephenvoisey/Pathfinder/user/pages/01.home/default.md

 title: Home
 ---

-# Grav is Running, Caroline!
+# Grav is Running and it is pretty cool!
 ## You have installed **Grav** successfully

 Congratulations!
 You have installed the **Base Grav Package** that provides a **simple page** and the default **antimatter** theme to get you started.